Pedro Naressi

-Club career
+Career

 Naressi came through the youth ranks at Red Bull Brasil and was a part of the squad which played in 2019 Campeonato Paulista He became part of the Red Bull Bragantino squad when Red Bull Brasil merged with Clube Atlético Bragantino in April 2019.

 Naressi made his national league debut in the first game of the 2019 Campeonato Brasileiro Série B season against Brasil de Pelotas on 26 April 2019.

 On 2 September 2022, he signed with Bulgarian First League club Ludogorets Razgrad.
-His team fought point by point for the season title.